 With more than half of Americans not investing in the stock market at all, it is little wonder that investment needs a revolution.
 People have a lot of reasons for not investing.
 Some people don’t understand what investment entails, other than a few basic concepts.
 Others understand the general idea, but they don’t know how you start.
-Still others know how to buy stocks, bonds, funds, ETFs, and the like, but they just don’t get around to it.
-A last group starts feeling intimidated when you bring up investment, either that they could never understand the concept or that they certainly don’t have enough money to take part.
+Still, others know how to buy stocks, bonds, funds, ETFs, and the like, but they just don’t get around to it.
+The M1 Finance app is one easy way.
+The last group starts feeling intimidated when you bring up investment, either that they could never understand the concept or that they certainly don’t have enough money to take part.

 This last part isn’t true unless you decide that it’s true.
 There is a form of investment that works for everyone, simple to understand and easy to organize, at least with help.
 But it’s good investment help that has long been difficult for people to find.
 There aren’t many charitable organizations out there knocking on doors to create new investors.
 So the investor pond was stocked with individuals with a certain amount of drive and ambition.
 Those who did not invest could have done very well, but never got in the water for one reason or another.
 Betterment is an example of a company that started to change all of this.